hpc/charliecloud/doc/ch-completion.bash.rst

 Description
 -----------

-:code:`ch-completion` is a function available to users that provides various utilities related to tab completion.
+:code:`ch-completion` is a function to manage Charliecloud’s tab completion.
+It is added to the environment when completion is sourced.
+The option(s) given specify what to do:

 :code:`--disable`
-    Disable tab completion for all executables.
+    Disable tab completion for all Charliecloud executables.

 :code:`--help`
     Print help message.

 :code:`--version`
-    Print version of tab completion that's currently enabled.
+    Print version of tab completion that’s currently enabled.

 :code:`--version-ok`
     Verify that tab completion version is consistent with that of